willgorham/javascript30/05 - Flex Panel Gallery/README.md

 ### What did I learn?

-- Using `.includes` in an if statement to look for a partial string
+- Using `.includes` in an if statement to look for a partial string.
 - This one has some nice looking flex transitions and animations that were incredibly easy to implement.
-Nice seeing thing like this done cleanly!
+Nice seeing things like this done cleanly!

 ### Additional things: